Ankushpine/Task-Management-System/README.md

  /api/get/662beb50468dd3b438653abd
 ```
 💬Response <br/>
-If all fields are present with valid inputs, the response is generated.
+If all fields are present with valid inputs, the response is generated.</br>
+Sample response
 ```javascript
     {
       "_id": "662beb50468dd3b438653abd",